8 days from £2000pp plus international flights.

 Your dhow awaits with its experienced crew.
 Dhow travel has a long established history in this area and is the only way to travel between the islands.
 Sit back and enjoy the cruise, the crystal clear waters and beautiful island scenery.
 During your cruise you will have plenty of opportunities to swim and snorkel.
 These waters have some fabulous coral reefs, and you may also see dolphins, turtles and myriads of fish.
 This region is also rich in bird life, storks, egrets and heron abound.
 Discover idyllic island beaches and mangrove forests.
 You'll meet local fishermen and see rural fishing villages on the various islands in the archipelago.

-You spend the first four nights in private island beach camps.
+You spend four nights in private island beach camps.
 These are fully serviced camps - the crew will handle all camp duties leaving you free to relax and enjoy the peace of each special location.
 All camping and catering equipment is included.
 Although the facilities will be limited, all camps will offer hot showers.
 Enjoy delicious meals, freshly cooked over the open fire under the stars.

 Guide price from (pp sharing): £2000 (ex. international flights)